readium/webpub-manifest/README.md

 ### Data Model

 The manifest itself is a collection.
-EPUB 3.0.1 defines a collection as "a related group of resources."
+A collection is essentially a related group of resources, with a role and optional metadata.

-A collection consists of `metadata`, `links`, and subcollections.
+In our serialization consists of `metadata`, `links`, and subcollections.
 The key for a collection is the role of that collection:

 ```
 role